michaelmosmann/silk/userguide/intro.md

   // ... constructor
 }
 {% endhighlight %}
-We have a `UserServices` implementation that is responsible for various user related services.
+There is a `UserServices` implementation that is responsible for various user related services:
 {% highlight java %}
 class UserServices {